Louise Linden

-Louise Linden (10 September 1862 – 22 August 1934) was a nineteenth-century American saxophone virtuoso.
+Louise Linden (September 10, 1862 – August 22, 1934) was an American saxophone virtuoso of the nineteenth century.
 From 1877–1881, when female woodwind and brass players were rare, Linden performed throughout the eastern United States as a soloist in regional theatrical circuits, female minstrelsy, and vaudeville.

 Early life

-Louise Linden was born Louise Pott on 10 September 1862 in New York City to musician Henry Pott and his wife Marie Pollfogt, who were German immigrants.
+Louise Linden was born Louise Pott on September 10, 1862, in New York City, to musician Henry Pott and his wife, Marie Pollfogt, who were German immigrants.
 Before she was fourteen, Linden moved from Brooklyn, New York, to Portland, Maine, to live with her sister Armena (b.
-1852) and to study saxophone with her brother-in-law Fred ter Linden (1839-1891).
-Fred ter Linden was musical director of Portland's Orpheus Symphony Club, whose "membership was composed of amateurs in instrumental music".
-Linden's first public performance occurred on 6 October 1876 at a musicale given by ter Linden's pupils.
-On 6 December 1876 she played a saxophone solo on a lyceum program at the Portland City Hall.
-A review that appeared in the Boston Traveller proclaimed,And now we have something new in the way of instrumental music.
+1852) and study saxophone with her brother-in-law Fred ter Linden (1839-1891).
+Fred ter Linden was the musical director of Portland's Orpheus Symphony Club, whose "membership was composed of amateurs in instrumental music".

+Her first public performance occurred on October 6, 1876, at a musicale given by Fred ter Linden's pupils.
+On December 6, 1876, she played a saxophone solo at a lyceum program event at the Portland City Hall.
+According to a review that appeared in the Boston Traveller, And now we have something new in the way of instrumental music.
 Miss Louise Linden has succeeded in mastering the saxophone, and has accomplished what no other lady has ever attempted.
 She executed a solo in the most artistic manner, producing the softest and sweetest tones, to the astonishment of all present.
 This was her first public appearance and was an entire success.In the spring of 1877, Linden's friends from Brooklyn "presented her with a magnificent gold saxophone" in appreciation of her talent and skill.

 Professional career

 Swedish Lady Quartet

-Linden made her professional debut on 7 September 1877 in Reading, Pennsylvania, as part of a benefit concert for John D. Mishler, manager of the Swedish Lady Vocal Quartet.
+Linden made her professional debut on September 7, 1877, in Reading, Pennsylvania, as part of a benefit concert for John D. Mishler, manager of the Swedish Lady Vocal Quartet.
 Fred ter Linden accompanied Linden on piano.
 Mishler then hired them to join the Swedish Lady Quartet on a five-week tour of central and western Pennsylvania and upstate New York.

 During the remainder of the 1877-78 season, Linden played a series of concerts and benefit performances in the New York City area at venues such as Cooper Institute, Chickering Hall, Poole and Donnelly's Grand Opera House, and Steinway Hall.